sametcaka/SU2_wiki_images/Developing-SU2-on-GitHub.md

 ```
 git branch
 ```
 The branch name with an asterisk is the current working branch.
 One can add branches locally or globally to the remote repository on GitHub that can be shared by all.
-Assume that a new branch named `feature\_new' has been created in the remote repository, either through the command line or through the GitHub web interface, and you would like to work on this feature.
+Assume that a new branch named 'feature\_new' has been created in the remote repository, either through the command line or through the GitHub web interface, and you would like to work on this feature.
 A typical workflow in this scenario might be:

 1. Clone a fresh copy of SU2 or update your current version with the latest changes on the remote repository.